istio/istio.io/content/en/blog/2024/v1-apis/index.md

 If the policy is deployed into an existing Istio installation that has Custom Resources that do not comply with it, the only allowed action is to delete the resource or remove the usage of the offending fields.

-To install Istio with the `Stable Validation Policy`use the following command:
+To install Istio with the stable validation policy:

 {{< text bash >}}
 $ helm install istio-base -n istio-system --set experimental.stableValidationPolicy=true
 {{< /text >}}

-To set a specific revision when installing Istio with the `Stable Validation Policy` use the following command:
+To set a specific revision when installing Istio with the policy:

 {{< text bash >}}
 $ helm install istio-base -n istio-system --set experimental.stableValidationPolicy=true -set revision=x